 What is the Utah SBDC and how can it help with a LOC application?

-The Utah Small Business Development Center (sbdc.utah.edu) has 9 locations statewide offering free business advising, including LOC application preparation.
-Advisors help you organize financials, identify the right lenders, and strengthen your application — at no cost.
-This is one of the most underused resources in Utah's small business ecosystem.
+The Utah Small Business Development Center (sbdc.utah.edu) has 9 locations statewide.
+They offer free business advising, including LOC application preparation.
+Advisors help you organize financials, identify the right lenders, and strengthen your application.
+This service is at no cost.
+It's one of the most underused resources in Utah's small business ecosystem.

 How does Davis County lending differ from Salt Lake City?

-Davis County lenders — particularly Zions Bank branches and Mountain America Credit Union locations — tend to underwrite with strong awareness of the county's industrial and government-adjacent business base.
-Businesses with exposure to Hill Air Force Base contracts or established manufacturing operations often find more favorable terms in Davis County than through Salt Lake City-focused national bank branches.
+Davis County lenders, particularly Zions Bank branches and Mountain America Credit Union locations, tend to underwrite with strong awareness.
+They understand the county's industrial base and government-adjacent business opportunities.
+Businesses with Hill Air Force Base contract exposure often find more favorable terms.
+Established manufacturing operations also secure better terms.

 Ready to check your options?